Research in Engineering Physics

 Mechanics of Materials

 The Mechanics of Materials group at UW-Madison combines the study of mechanics (the study of forces, stresses, deformation and motion as applied to engineering structures) and materials science (the study of material development, fabrication, chemical composition, microstructure and properties) to study a wide variety of engineering problems.
 We merge these disciplines to dramatically enhance our capability both to understand and characterize existing materials and to invent exceptional new materials.
-The Mechanics of Materials group comprises six faculty members in the Department of Materials Science and Engineering and the Department of Engineering Physics.
+The Mechanics of Materials group comprises seven faculty members in the Department of Materials Science and Engineering and the Department of Engineering Physics.
 They have active programs in the following areas:

 Research in Mechanics of Materials